MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_shipmentmethods_delete.md

 ms.author: solsen
 ---

-# Delete shipmentMethod
+# Delete shipmentMethods
-Delete a shipmentMethod from Dynamics 365 for Financials.
+Delete a shipment method from Dynamics 365 for Financials.

 ## HTTP request
 ```